It’s no secret that Desktop icons can be hidden in macOS, but unlike many user-configurable options neither

 2 Earlier macOS releases my require a degree of finessing to get the action to show in the

 Services menu.
-If your having difficulty, first restart your Mac then open
+If you’re having difficulty, first restart your Mac then open

 System Preferences >